Recall settlement frees GM CEO to confront new challenges

 However, GM shares are still trading well below their initial public offering price of $33, despite Barra’s move in March to promise investors $10 billion in cash and stock buybacks through the end of next year.

 Barra could face new pressure from investors to take more aggressive steps to lift the company’s shares.
-Meanwhile, Sergio Marchionne, chief executive of rival Fiat Chrysler Automobiles NV , continues his campaign for a merger of his company and GM - a proposal Barra and her board have rebuffed.
+Meanwhile, Sergio Marchionne, chief executive of rival Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N), continues his campaign for a merger of his company and GM - a proposal Barra and her board have rebuffed.

 GM executives would rather focus attention on their ambitious plans for launching new vehicles with advanced technology.
 Product development chief Mark Reuss, speaking to employees on Thursday, hit that note.